telekom/controlplane-mono/README.md

 ## About

-This project is about ...
+This project is about this awesome ...
 <!-- TODO -->

 ## Code of Conduct